dhanushpittala11/MCP-Server-MSPaint--AgenticAI/README.md

 **There are further improvements on this task as well which I have divided into further two sections.
 So, there are three sections in total:**
   **Section 1 :** In the system prompt, I mention the tools to call and required instructions to follow while executing the user query.
 The Agent   successfully opens the paint application, draws a rectangle and types the text inside it.

-  **Section 2 :** Now I design my system prompt such that it qualifies all the rules mentioned in the [file] (https://github.com/dhanushpittala11/MCP-Server-MSPaint--AgenticAI/blob/main/MCP-Paint/example2-3.py).
+  **Section 2 :** Now I design my system prompt such that it qualifies all the rules mentioned in the [file](https://github.com/dhanushpittala11/MCP-Server-MSPaint--AgenticAI/blob/main/MCP-Paint/example2-3.py).
 This makes sure that
-    - **The model makes step-by-step reasoning**
+  * **The model makes step-by-step reasoning**
-    - **The Prompt enforces a predictable output format, seperates the reasoning steps from the tool-use, computation steps**
+  * **The Prompt enforces a predictable output format, seperates the reasoning steps from the tool-use, computation steps**
-    - **The prompt works in a multi-turn settings, instructs the model to self-verify, encourage the model to identify the type of reasoning used**
+  * **The prompt works in a multi-turn settings, instructs the model to self-verify, encourage the model to identify the type of reasoning used**
-    - **The Prompt specifies necessary actions, in uncertain situations and when the tool fails** and then repeat the task performed in the section 1.
+  * **The Prompt specifies necessary actions, in uncertain situations and when the tool fails** and then repeat the task performed in the section 1.

   **Section 3 :**  Here, I create 4 different modules for 4 cognitive layers: Perception, Memory, Decision-Making, Action.
 Then in the talk2mcp2.py file, I configure the whole agent by integrating these files.
 Then I repeat the section 2.
 Here, I use pydantic for all inputs and outputs and modify the system prompt with pydantic related changes.
 ## Getting Started